 - Internal spreadsheet to track signups and referrals

-- Public leaderboard for users to track how many referrals they have
+- Public leaderboard for users to track their referrals

 What's required to build a similar program?